Today I am sharing my healthy blueberry oat muffins recipe. These are a real showstopper, y’all.

 - Scrape the sides of the bowl, and turn the mixer back on low.

-- Slowly add the melted coconut oil until well-combined, about 30 seconds.
+Slowly stream in the melted coconut oil until well-combined, about 30 seconds.

 - Gently fold in the blueberries.